Brian Day: Medical association leadership (Canada and North America)

 Day is a founding member and was 2004 president of the Arthroscopy Association of North America, being the second Canadian elected to that position.

 In August 2006, Day was elected president of the Canadian Medical Association (CMA) for the 2007/08 term, despite a challenge at the convention floor by another British Columbian physician (whom Day had beaten in the nomination process) regarding Day's views about for-profit health care.
 He was the first orthopaedic surgeon in the 148-year history of the CMA to be elected president.
 Day states that his advocacy as president of CMA was for a hybrid public-private system, not a full replacement by private hospitals.
 The CMA policy drafted in 2007 was "When access to timely care cannot be provided in the publicly funded system, Canadians should be able to use private health insurance to reimburse the cost of care obtained in the private sector."

 Doctors of BC

 In 2015, Day was temporarily announced as the president-elect for Doctors of BC, the provincial medical association in British Columbia, because of a win by a single vote difference.
 The election was then rescinded because of an error found in properly categorizing one ballot.
 Day then lost the subsequent run-off election in June 2015 to Alan Ruddiman by 603 votes after the publicity about the single-vote win escalated participation to the highest turnout by physician members of the association.
 In May 2016, Day was defeated 1,896 to 1,674 votes by Trina Larsen Soles in the election for the 2017–18 Doctors of BC presidency.

-Day is a member of the editorial board for the BC Medical Journal.
+Day is the longest serving member of the editorial board for the BC Medical Journal.